kavyajeetbora/civil_engineering/soil_rock_profile/readme.md

 ### 2. Dataset

-10 Borehole data | each borhole is of 30m depth and consisting of data This is how the table looks like -
+10 Borehole data | each borhole is of 30m depth and consisting of factual data like UCS (Compressive Strength) and RQD (Rock Quality)
+This is how the table looks like -

 | Borehole|Depth (m)|Chainage (m)|UCS (MPa)|RQD (%)|